CodelightStudios/Android-Smart-Login/README.md

 }
 ```
 #Contibution
 I would love to welcome everyone of you to contribute to this project and make it better.
-If you feel the LoginPage is not looking great (I know am a terrible designer), feel free to design and make it better if you think its necessary.
+If you feel the LoginPage is not looking great (I know, I am not a great designer), feel free to design and make it better if you think its necessary.
 Encounter any issue?
 Don't hesitate to [open an issue](https://github.com/CodelightStudios/Android-Smart-Login/issues)

 Convention I would like to follow: **Master branch** would be the development branch.
 So feel free to fork from the Master branch. **Release branch** will be merged with master branch after every major release.